-Anna Delprato, Wim Crusio et al. in Genes Brain Behav
+Anna Delprato, Wim Crusio et al. dans Genes Brain Behav

 Identification de gènes pour la neuroanatomie de l'hippocampe et l'apprentissage spatiale

 Systems genetic analysis of hippocampal neuroanatomy and spatial learning in mice.
 Delprato A, Bonheur B, Algéo MP, Rosay P, Lu L, Williams RW, Crusio WE.